MAndersoni1102/Horiseon-Website/README.md

 # Horiseon-Website
-Horiseon website designed to meet industry standards in accessibility.
+Horiseon website editied and designed to meet industry standards in accessibility.